Advantage Assam 2.0: investment amounting Rs. 50.9 cr for Dima Hasao

 Haflong: The Dima Hasao district administration, in collaboration with DICC, signed an MoU with 59 investors and businessmen from Dima Hasao district at the Cultural Institute Hall at Haflong in Assam, following the inauguration of Advantage Assam 2.0 on Tuesday.

 District Commissioner Simanta Kr.
-Das, ACS, and NCHAC Principal Secretary Partha Sarathi Jahari, ACS, attended the event.
+Das, and NCHAC Principal Secretary Partha Sarathi Jahari, attended the event.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!